- Other markets

 As well as slippage, you should be aware of the risk of a market ‘gapping’ – moving sharply up or down with no trading in between.
 This can happen when prices change while a market is closed overnight, or during the day in response to an unusual event.
 Again, your trade may not be closed at the level you specified in this situation.

-There can be an extra charge for this protection - with IG you'll pay a small premium if your guaranteed stop is triggered.
+There is likely to be an extra charge for this protection.
 Please note that some markets, such as options, cannot be traded with guaranteed stops.